Man Down Safety Devices

-With 28% of non-fatal injuries being caused by slips, trips and falls, anyone working alone or out in the field could benefit from using a man down system.
+With 28% of non-fatal injuries being caused by slips, trips and falls, anyone working alone or out in the field could benefit from using a Man Down system.

 The hazards associated with falls are not only common but often uncontrollable for those working away from a fixed work base.

-For example, many lone workers enter client homes, work sites and travel between meetings.
+Many lone workers enter client homes, work sites and travel between meetings.
 While training can be given on identifying and removing fall hazards when entering a new environment, it is not always practical to do so.

-Both man down devices and apps can be useful in such situations depending on the level of risk.
+Man Down devices and apps can be useful in such situations depending on the level of risk.

 Falls from height remain the biggest cause of workplace fatalities.
 Due to the high risk involved, all possible steps should be taken by the business to prevent falls from occurring.
-However, if an employee does suffer a fall, man down alarms will ensure someone is alerted immediately.
+However, if an employee does suffer a fall, Man Down alarms will ensure someone is alerted immediately.

-When working at height, it is important to have a man down system that detects fall and impact rather than just non-movement.
+When working at height, it is important to have a Man Down system that detects fall and impact rather than just non-movement.

-Man down alarm systems need a mobile signal to send an alert.
+Man Down alarm systems need a mobile signal to send an alert.
 If your employees operate in areas of mobile blackspots, StaySafe’s low signal mode allows the mobile app to send non-movement alerts over an SMS signal.

-As well as having a man down alarm, it is important for at-risk employees including lone workers to be equipped with personal panic alarms.
+As well as having a Man Down alarm, it is important for at-risk employees, including lone workers, to be equipped with personal panic alarms.
 Personal panic alarms allow employees to raise an alarm any time they feel at risk or are in need of assistance.

 The great thing about mobile safety alarms such as lone worker apps is that they offer much more than just a non-movement alert.
-The StaySafe app also works as a GPS tracking solution with panic options and missed check-in alerts.
+The StaySafe app also works as a GPS tracking solution with panic alert options and missed check-in alerts.
 This means that someone will be alerted even in a non-fall related emergency.

 The StaySafe solution has been specifically developed to overcome the wide range of lone worker challenges.
 Lone workers are covered in the event of a fall, confrontation, injury or medical emergency.

-The main features of the app include;
+The main features of the app include:

 When paired with our low-cost wearable device, the StaySafe solution provides a reliable way to raise an alert in the event of a fall.
 The device can be worn around the wrist or clipped to clothing for easy access and can even be used to check-in or raise a panic alarm.